Add more detail to a budget or forecast

 To add the account to each entity in the category (UK and USA), select the “Each Account in…” option.

-Additional rows for the new accounts(s) (expenses) display in the budget.
+Click Add Selected.
+Additional rows for the new accounts(s) display in the budget.

 When you delete an account, it is removed from the budget and you lose any data that was manually entered into that row.
 However, you can add that account back in later.
 The row will have the original account values, which are zero, as the account had no activity.

-Hover over the left of the account name and click the Delete button that displays, then click Delete to confirm.
+Hover over the left of the item's name and click the Delete button that displays, then click Delete to confirm.

-For example, suppose you have not previously had any loans but you take out a new loan and add Interest Paid as a separate category in your Profit and Loss statement.
-As the account(s) in this category did not have activity in the prior year, which is used as the baseline for the budget, the category will not show in the budget workbook.
+For example, suppose you have not previously had any loans but you take out a new loan and add Interest Paid as a separate group in your Profit and Loss statement.
+As the account(s) in this group did not have activity in the prior year, which is used as the baseline for the budget, the group will not show in the budget workbook by default.
+You need to add it into the budget.

-On the Main tab, switch to the unpruned view to view categories that have no account rows.
+On the Main tab, switch to the unpruned view to view those groups that have no account rows.

-Locate the newly added category row, then hover over it and click the blue Add button that displays.
+Locate the row of the new group, hover over it and click the blue Add button that displays, then proceed to add the entity.

 Watch this video for a demonstration (note the UI is out of date but the context is the same):